Whaikaha engagement calendar

 The purpose of the Insights Alliance is to oversee the monitoring and evaluation of the Enabling Good Lives system transformation and the implementation of the Monitoring, Evaluation, Analysis and Learning (MEAL) framework.

-The nominations process for the Insights Alliance was completed in October.
-The group will meet from November.
+The nominations process for the Insights Alliance was completed in October 2023.
+The group's first meeting was in November 2023.

 Further partnership groups